terraref/tutorials/videos/phenomeforce_2021/walkthrough.md

 folder (maybe Desktop for now), select “Writable” tab)

 We’ll need to add the TERRA REF endpoint.
-In “Search all endpoints” bar in upper right, type in \#Terraref.
+In “Search all endpoints” bar in upper right, type in ncsa\#terra-public.
 Add endpoint that pops up by clicking on it.

 Transfer that RGB image from TERRA REF endpoint to our endpoint.
 Click